oracle-livelabs/sprints/data-management/sprint-ogg-vdt-repair-sql/sprint-ogg-vdt-repair-sql.md

-# How do I Repair SQL?
+# How do I repair SQL?
 Duration: 2 minutes

+## Prerequisites
+This sprint assumes you have:
+  * Installed and configured Oracle GoldenGate Veridata.
+  * Created a group.
+  * Configured compare pairs.
+  * Created a job.
+  * Run the job.

 ## Repair SQL